quantonganh/helix-wiki/How-to-install-the-default-language-servers.md

 For Helix to use these language servers they must first be installed onto your computer.
 Once installed they will be used automatically with no further setup needed.

-Check if your operating system repository has them available, or install them manually following the instructions below. [^1]
+Check if your operating system repository has them available, or install them manually following the instructions below.

+Much of this information was originally sourced from [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig/blob/master/doc/server_configurations.md), thanks to those authors!

 ## bashls